stolostron/rhacm-docs/manage_cluster/create_google.md

-# Creating an OpenShift cluster on Google Cloud Platform
+# Creating a cluster on Google Cloud Platform

 Follow the procedure to create a Red Hat OpenShift Container Platform cluster on Google Cloud Platform (GCP).
 For more information about Google Cloud Platform, see [Google Cloud Platform](https://cloud.google.com/docs/overview).
 {:shortdesc}